neuroforgede/swarmgate/README.md

 - TLS_KEY_FILE: Path to TLS key file.
 - TLS_CERT_FILE: Path to TLS cert file.
 - TLS_CERT_FILE: Path to TLS cert file.
-- TLS_DISABLE: Set to 1 or true to disable TLS.
+- TLS_DISABLED: Set to 1 or true to disable TLS.

 ## 🤝 How to achieve Multitenancy with this?